Understanding Divorce Mediation in New Jersey

 While arbitration is a good option for many divorcing couples, it may not be appropriate for you.
 Before determining how to handle your divorce, make sure you consult with an experienced divorce arbitrator in New Jersey.

-How Long Does Arbitration Take?
+How Long Does Arbitration Take in Somerset County?

-In general, preparation for divorce arbitration takes several months and the hearing itself takes anywhere from a few days to more than a week.
-That being said, no two cases are the same and it's not possible to say exactly how long any one divorce arbitration will take.
+In general, preparation for divorce arbitration takes several months, and the hearing itself takes anywhere from a few days to more than a week.
+That being said, no two cases are the same, and it's not possible to say exactly how long any one divorce arbitration will take.

 Mediation and arbitration are two of the most popular forms of ADR, but they're not your only options for resolving your divorce outside of the courtroom.
+Collaborative law is another common method of helping clients dissolve a marriage amicably.

 If you choose to use collaborative law for your divorce, you and your soon-to-be-ex will each hire an attorney.
-Similar to mediation, the parties and their attorneys gather over a series of meeting to negotiate terms for processes such as property division, alimony, and child custody and support.
+Similar to mediation, the parties and their attorneys gather over a series of meetings to negotiate terms for processes such as property division, alimony, and child custody and support.
 For individuals who want something a bit more legally protective than mediation that still enables them to collaborate with their spouse, collaborative law is a great alternative.

 Resolving your divorce using alternative dispute resolution can have a wide range of benefits: